-These fluffy vegan pancakes have gingerbread spices making them perfect for Christmas and all winter long.
-They're quick and easy to make with no unusual ingredients!
+These fluffy Vegan Gingerbread Pancakes are a tasty way to bring cozy flavors to your breakfast table.
+Perfect for Christmas and all winter long.
+They're quick and easy to make with no unusual ingredients.

 These fluffy vegan pancakes are seriously delicious.
 The gingerbread spices make them extra special and they have a beautiful flavour.

-You only need store cupboard ingredients and in less than 15 minutes you can all sit down to stacks of heavenly pancakes.
+You only need store cupboard ingredients (no banana or flax!) and in less than 15 minutes you can all sit down to stacks of heavenly festively spiced pancakes.

 You don't need any strange ingredients or wizardry to get the pancakes so fluffy, it's just a bit of apple cider vinegar reacting with some of the other ingredients.